prakhar21/YOLOv3-Playgroud/yolo-pretrained-inference/README.md

-# YOLO Pre0trained Inference
+# YOLO Pre-trained Inference

-1. Download YOLOvs weights from [here](https://pjreddie.com/media/files/yolov3.weights)
+# Steps to Run
+1. Clone
+2. Download YOLOv3 weights from [here](https://pjreddie.com/media/files/yolov3.weights).
+Don't forget to change the path of the weights in run.py.